rayaman/multi/README.md

     noLog = false -- default is false, make true if you do not need a log }
 node:settings{
-	maxJobs = 100, -- Job queues will respect this as well as the host when it is figuting out which node is under the least load.
+	maxJobs = 100, -- Job queues will respect this as well as the host when it is figuring out which node is under the least load.
 Default: 0 or infinite sendLoadInterval = 60 -- every 60 seconds update the host of the nodes load sendLoad = true -- default is true, tells the server how stressed the system is }
 multi:mainloop()
 -- Note: the node will contain a log of all the commands that it gets.
 A file called "NodeName.log" will contain the info.
 You can set the limit by lines or file size.
-Also you can set it to clear the log every interval of time if an error does not exist.
+Also, you can set it to clear the log every interval of time if an error does not exist.
 All errors are both logged and sent to the host as well.
 You can have more than one host and more than one node(duh :P).
 ```
 The goal of the node is to set up a simple and easy way to run commands on a remote machine.

 There are 2 main ways you can use this feature.
 1. One node per machine with system threads being able to use the full processing power of the machine.
 2. Multiple nodes on one machine where each node is acting like its own thread.
-And of course a mix of the two is indeed possible.
+And of course, a mix of the two is indeed possible.

-Love2d Sleeping reduces the cpu time making my load detection think the system is under more load, thus preventing it from sleeping...
-I will look into other means.
-As of right now it will not eat all of your cpu if threads are active.
-For now I suggest killing threads that aren't needed anymore.
-On lanes threads at idle use 0% cpu and it is amazing.
+Love2d Sleeping reduces the CPU time making my load detection think the system is under more load, thus preventing it from sleeping...
+I will investigate other means.
+As of right now it will not eat all your CPU if threads are active.
+For now, I suggest killing threads that aren't needed anymore.
+On lanes threads at idle use 0% CPU and it is amazing.
 A state machine may solve what I need though.
-One state being idle state that sleeps and only goes into the active state if a job request or data is sent to it... after some time of not being under load it wil switch back into the idle state...
+One state being idle state that sleeps and only goes into the active state if a job request or data is sent to it... after some time of not being under load it will switch back into the idle state...
 We'll see what happens.

 Love2d doesn't like to send functions through channels.
-By defualt it does not support this.
+By default, it does not support this.
 I achieve this by dumping the function and loadstring it on the thread.
 This however is slow.
-For the System Threaded Job Queue I had to change my original idea of sending functions as jobs.
+For the System Threaded Job Queue, I had to change my original idea of sending functions as jobs.
 The current way you do it now is register a job functions once and then call that job across the thread through a queue.
 Each worker thread pops from the queue and returns the job.
 The Job ID is automatically updated and allows you to keep track of the order that the data comes in.
-A table with # indexes can be used to originze the data...
+A table with # indexes can be used to organize the data...

-In regards to benchmarking.
-If you see my bench marks and are wondering they are 10x better its because I am using luajit for my tests.
+Regarding benchmarking.
+If you see my bench marks and are wondering they are 10x better it’s because I am using luajit for my tests.
 I highly recommend using luajit for my library, but lua 5.1 will work just as well, but not as fast.

-So while working on the jobQueue:doToAll() method I figured out why love2d's threaded tables were acting up when more than 1 thread was sharing the table.
-It turns out 1 thread was eating all of the pops from the queue and starved all of the other queues...
-Ill need to use the same trick I did with GLOBAL to fix the problem...
-However at the rate I am going threading in love will become way slower.
-I might use the regualr GLOBAL to manage data internally for threadedtables...
+So, while working on the jobQueue:doToAll() method I figured out why love2d's threaded tables were acting up when more than 1 thread was sharing the table.
+It turns out 1 thread was eating all the pops from the queue and starved all the other queues...
+I’ll need to use the same trick I did with GLOBAL to fix the problem...
+However, at the rate I am going threading in love will become way slower.
+I might use the regular GLOBAL to manage data internally for threadedtables...

-It has been awhile since I had to bring out the Multi Functions...
-Syncing within threads are a pain!
-I had no idea what a task it would be to get something as simple as syncing data was going to be...
-I will probably add a SystemThreadedSyncer in the future because it will make life eaiser for you guys as well.
-SystemThreadedTables are still not going to work on love2d, but will work fine on lanes...
-I have a solution and it is being worked on...
-Depending on when I pust the next update to this library the second half of this ramble won't apply anymore

 I have been using this (EventManager --> MultiManager --> now multi) for my own purposes and started making this when I first started learning lua.
-You are able to see how the code changed and evolved throughout the years.
+You can see how the code changed and evolved throughout the years.
 I tried to include all the versions that still existed on my HDD.

 I added my old versions to this library...
-It started out as the EventManager and was kinda crappy but it was the start to this library.
+It started out as the EventManager and was kind of crappy, but it was the start to this library.
 It kept getting better and better until it became what it is today.
-There are some features that nolonger exist in the latest version, but they were remove because they were useless...
-I added these files to the github so for those interested can see into my mind in a sense and see how I developed the library before I used github.
+There are some features that no longer exist in the latest version, but they were remove because they were useless...
+I added these files to the GitHub so for those interested can see into my mind in a sense and see how I developed the library before I used GitHub.

 The first version of the EventManager was function based not object based and benched at about 2000 steps per second...
 Yeah that was bad...
 I used loadstring and it was a mess...
-Take a look and see how it grew throughout the years I think it may intrest some of you guys!
+Look and see how it grew throughout the years I think it may interest some of you guys!